 Getting a life insurance quote is easy.
 In some cases, simply answer a few easy questions, then you will get your instant quote.

-It used to be that buying life insurance for an aging person over 65 years of age was next to impossible, well... the times have changed - now getting a policy issued for seniors is not that difficult.
+It used to be that buying life insurance for an elderly person over 65 years of age was difficult, well... the times have changed - now getting a policy issued for seniors is fairly easy.

 Those who purchase life insurance early in life - e.g. 40s and 50s - have an easier time obtaining a policy during their senior years, plus it will be a lot cheaper.
 However, if you had a policy that expired, or coverage through an employer, and you choose not to maintain the policy after retirement, you will encounter some problems.